awslabs/aws-saas-boost/docs/user-guide.md

 - DB_MASTER_PASSWORD

 ## Onboarding Tenants
 The key elements are in place now.
-The application is configured and you've uploaded a containerized representation of your application.
+The application is configured, and you've uploaded a containerized representation of your application.
 You're now ready to onboard tenants.

 The goal of the onboarding process is to create an entirely automated, frictionless experience that configures all the resources that are needed to deploy a new tenant in your SaaS environment.
 The repeatability of this process is essential to the agility of your SaaS organization.
 Being able to onboard new tenants with minimum friction enables your organization to accelerate your ability to onboard new customers without incurring significant additional operational overhead.

 AWS SaaS Boost offers two paths for onboarding tenants: self-service and internally managed.

 - With a self-service onboarding experience, your application introduces a sign-up flow where tenants can fill out and submit a registration form.
 In the scenario, your application integrates with the AWS SaaS Boost API, sending this registration information into the onboarding service.
 - For an internally managed onboarding flow, use the AWS SaaS Boost administration application to fill out all the data needed to provision a new tenant and trigger the onboarding process.

 To access the built-in tenant onboarding experience, select the **Onboarding** entry from the navigation pane and the following page will appear: